CathedralCode/Builder/README.md

 `Open http://yoursite/builder`

-If you want builder to save files to disk the directories for Namespace/Entity and Namespace/Model must be writable by php.
+If you want builder to save files to disk the directories for Namespace/Entity and Namespace/Model must be writeable by php.
 And enjoy.

 ### Console